CI-Dominik/pp3-management-system/README.md

 ![Screenshot of the Main Menu](docs/menu_structure/menu_01.jpg)

 ## Customers menu
-* The customers menu is used to search for a customer using data like the name (with possible duplicates but a listing of all customers with that name to choose one), email address, phone number or ID.
+* The customer management menu is used to search for a customer using data like the name (with possible duplicates but a listing of all customers with that name to choose one), email address, phone number or ID.
 The user can also insert new data, update them or show a scrollable list of all customers.
 Deletion of data is prohibited, as all employees get access to the terminal.
 Such data need to be erased in the MySQL management tool.

 <br>

 ![Screenshot of the Customers menu](docs/menu_structure/menu_02.jpg)

 ## Bookings / Tables Menu
-* In the menu for bookings and tables, the user is able to book a table for either a new customer, an exisiting one or just a guest who does not want to be inside the database.
+* In the menu for bookings and tables, the user is able to book a table for either a new customer, an existingone or just a guest who does not want to be inside the database.
 An overview over the available tables is present and open bookings can be displayed.
 Tables are free again after the purchase is complete.

 <br>

 ![Screenshot of the Bookings and Tables menu](docs/menu_structure/menu_03.jpg)

 ## Sales / Carts Menu
-* The sales and carts menu is used to add a product to an already exisiting cart, walk-in purchases can be completed without the need for a booking, products can be removed from an exisiting cart (also from walk-in carts), purchases can be completed and a list of all sales can be viewed in ascending order.
+* The sales and carts menu is used to add a product to an already existingcart, walk-in purchases can be completed without the need for a booking, products can be removed from an existingcart (also from walk-in carts), purchases can be completed and a list of all sales can be viewed in ascending order.

 <br>